An operator algebraic approach to fusion category symmetry on the lattice: Introduction

-The above theorem also gives us an alternative perspective on our story, putting symmetry (rather than SymTFT) first.
-Instead of starting from the subalgebra $B\subseteq A$, we start with an action of the fusion ring of $\mathcal{C}$ (thought of as a ``hypergroup") on $A$ by bounded spread unital completely positive (ucp) maps, and consider the fixed point algebra $B$.
-If $B\subseteq A$ is a physical boundary subalgebra (which we would expect in a SymTFT decomposition) then we can apply our theory to recover the SymTFT and $\mathcal{C}$.
-Indeed, given an MPO representation of the fusion category $\mathcal{C}$, then after renormalizing there is a natural way to obtain an action of the fusion ring of $\mathcal{C}$ by u.c.p maps on the quasi-local algebra of the \textit{constrained Hilbert space} defined by the unit MPO \cite{jones2025quantumcellularautomatacategorical}.
+The above theorem also gives us an alternative perspective on our story that puts symmetry (rather than SymTFT) first.
+Instead of starting from the subalgebra $B\subseteq A$, we could start with an action of the fusion ring of $\mathcal{C}$ (thought of as a ``hypergroup") on $A$ by bounded spread unital completely positive (ucp) maps, and consider the fixed point algebra $B$.
+If $B\subseteq A$ is a physical boundary subalgebra (which we would expect in a SymTFT decomposition), then we can apply our theory to recover the SymTFT and $\mathcal{C}$.
+Indeed, given an MPO representation of the fusion category $\mathcal{C}$, after renormalization there is a natural way to obtain an action of the fusion ring of $\mathcal{C}$ by u.c.p maps on the quasi-local algebra of the \textit{constrained Hilbert space} defined by the unit MPO \cite{jones2025quantumcellularautomatacategorical}.
 Applying the chain of reasoning described above will precisely recover these MPO \textit{channels} (rather than the traced out MPO operators with periodic boundary conditions) from the symmetric subalgebra.

 The mathematical structures we described above are closely parallel to (and are directly inspired by) results in the operator algebraic approach to conformal field theory in 1+1 dimensions \cite{GFr93}.
-Despite obvious differences, there are many similarities between our set-up on the lattice and conformal nets\footnote{We note the more recent work \cite{Ho23} also studies categorical symmetries on the lattice in close analogy with conformal field theory.}.
+Despite obvious differences (particularly with regard to the symmetry covariance requirements), there are many structural similarities between our set-up on the lattice and conformal nets\footnote{We note the more recent work \cite{Ho23} also studies categorical symmetries on the lattice in close analogy with conformal field theory.}.
 For example, the idea that local extensions correspond to commutative Q-systems (see Section \ref{sec:Q-sys}) in the DHR category originates in \cite{MR1332979}, and the realization of non-invertible symmetries as locality preserving quantum channels (see \ref{sebsec:SymasChan}) first appeared in the conformal net setting \cite{MR3595480}.
+We also point to the related work \cite{ahmad2026facesnoninvertiblesymmetries}, which emphasizes the role of weak Hopf algebras, but also utilizes subfactor theory in the context of categorical symmetries of quantum field theories.